 You can also search the shoreline for shells, sand dollars, and driftwood; you can take home small quantities of these, as long as you don’t collect them from within 300 feet of the base of Haystack Rock, a protected area.

 Other fun beach options — whether or not you have kids in tow — are flying a kite or creating a sandcastle.
-Hone your sand-sculpting skills before entering the annual contest held in June. (cannonbeach.org/explore/Cannon-Beach-Sandcastle-Contest)
+Hone your sand-sculpting skills before entering the annual contest held in June (canceled for 2020). (cannonbeach.org/explore/Cannon-Beach-Sandcastle-Contest)

 Dine at sunset on Cannon Beach